web3-authn/tatchi/examples/tatchi-docs/src/docs/concepts/vrf-sessions.md

 - When `ttlMs: 0` or `remainingUses: 0`, warm signing is effectively disabled (a TouchID/WebAuthn prompt is required for each signing operation).
 - Warm sessions are **in-memory only** (cleared on page refresh/close).
+- The SDK will automatically reuse a valid session when available; when missing/expired/exhausted it falls back to the cold path and re-mints after user confirmation.

 ### Configure defaults